 Mini Bio (1)

-In 2009, she once again defied the odds when she competed with her best friend, and fellow poker pro, Maria Ho, as the only all-female team on the Emmy Award winning (15th) season of The Amazing Race (2001).
+In 2009, she once again defied the odds when she competed as the only all-female team on the Emmy Award winning (15th) season of The Amazing Race (2001), alongside her best friend and fellow female poker pro, Maria Ho.

 Born and raised in Los Angeles County, Tiffany caught the acting bug at an early age.
 She began performing in professional theatre at age 10, earning back-to-back "Best Young Performer" nominations for her starring roles in musical adaptations of Alice in Wonderland and Beauty and The Beast.
-During high school and college she found additional outlets for performing, which included competing in beauty pageants (regionally and nationally) and on her college Speech and Debate team, where she won awards nationally for her Dramatic Interp and Prose Interp performances.
+During high school and college she continued to perform; competing in beauty pageants and as the captain of her Speech and Debate team, for which she won awards nationally in the Dramatic Interpretation and Prose Interpretation categories.

-After studying theatre and Film/Television at UCLA and the Aaron Speiser Acting Studio, Tiffany transition from acting on stage to working on screen.
+After studying theatre at College of the Canyons, Film/Television at UCLA and continuing her acting tutelage at the Aaron Speiser Acting Studio, Tiffany transition from acting on stage to working on screen.
 She booked several small roles in episodic television including: ER (1994), Gilmore Girls (2000), and Nip/Tuck (2003).
 One of her most notable and dramatic performances came in 2005, when she starred opposite One Life to Live's David Fumero in the award-winning independent film Carrie's Choice, based on a true story.
 The following year she landed a lead role in the horror film The Thirst: Blood War (2008), starring Jason Connery.
 The production was later halted and put on hold until 2008, when it was recast.

 In 2012, after a sabbatical from her acting career, Tiffany returned to the screen with guest starring roles on Days of Our Lives (1965) DeVanity (2011) and as the lead character in _"Breaking Up and Away" (2013).
-In 2014, she once again joined the cast of DeVanity, this time as a series regular, playing the role of Scarlett Kane.
+In 2014, she returned to DeVanity, as a series regular.

 - IMDb Mini Biography By: Lymberopoulos Inc.